javaee/metro-wsit/wsit/samples/ws-trust/readme.txt

     where
-    com.iplanet.services.configpath points to the Configuration Directory set up in step 4 common.org points to the Realm Name.
+    com.iplanet.services.configpath points to the Configuration Directory set up in step 4 common.org points to the Realm Name (sample).

 From this point on, all paths arerelative to the /wsit/wsit/samples/ws-trust directory.